 The Countryside Stewardship Scheme (CSS) enrolment is still available.
-The deadline for the last applications will be in 2023, with a commencement date for the final schemes in January 2024.
 Defra has confirmed that all CSS agreement holders with a post-2020 scheme start date will be able to surrender their agreements in favour of incoming Environmental Land Management Schemes, without incurring any penalties.

 Capital Grants Scheme

-Alongside CSS, farmers can continue to apply for capital grants throughout 2023, with agreement lengths being capped at a maximum of three years.
+Alongside CSS, farmers can continue to apply for capital grants, with agreement lengths being capped at a maximum of three years.
 Capital grants have been split into the following categories:

 Across these 4 categories there are 70 capital items available ranging from fencing to concrete yard renewal.